liorgrossman/darkness/README.md

 **Darkness** is a Chrome extension that provides **dark themes** for popular websites such as Google, Facebook, Gmail and YouTube.

-Using dark themes reduces the eye strain and fatigue caused by a bright screen, helps you sleep faster and better at night, and generally makes you awesome :)
+Using dark themes reduces the eye strain and fatigue caused by a bright screen, helps you sleep faster and better at night, and generally makes you awesome!

+Please [join our developers community on Facebook](https://www.facebook.com/groups/darkness-developers) to discuss this project and ask questions.

 <div style="text-align:center">
 <img alt="Screenshot" src="https://raw.githubusercontent.com/liorgrossman/darkness/master/assets/documentation/darkness-screenshot.png">